nishadmusthafa/gaelib-sample-app/README.md

 ```
 ./run_dev_container.sh
 ```
 You will now be logged in to the container.
-To run the tests
+To run the app locally
 ```
 python main.py
 ```